libretro/docs/docs/development/coding-standards.md

 ### Whitespace and alignment

-When possible, use whitespace to improve the readability of code that makes many assignment statements in a row, uses complex conditionals, or passes a large number of paramters to a function.
+When possible, use whitespace to improve the readability of code that makes many assignment statements in a row, uses complex conditionals, or passes a large number of parameters to a function.

 **Example of aligning successive assignment statements**: